-On 30 June 2014, Minera IRL announced that following extensive technical due diligence, and in accordance with a debt financing mandate, the Company had received a Committed Letter of Offer from Macquarie Bank for a senior Project Loan Facility for \$100 million.
-Following the consolidation of the existing \$30 million Macquarie Finance Facility, this would have provided \$70 million of new funds towards the construction of the Ollachea Gold Mine.
-With the initial capital cost to build the Ollachea Mine estimated at \$164.7 million, the Company decided that until such time as there is more certainty with respect to the sources of the remaining funding required to build the mine, the Company did not feel it was in a position to execute the Committed Letter of Offer.
-At this time, the Company also announced that it had extended the existing \$30 million Macquarie Finance Facility until 30 June 2015.
-In addition to the existing terms, which remained unchanged, there was an upfront fee of \$1,500,000 and the Company issued 26,000,000 options with an exercise price of \$0.176.
-The existing 18,786,525 options currently held by Macquarie Bank were cancelled upon the issuance of the new options.
+In June of 2014, the Company received a commitment from Macquarie Bank for a senior project loan facility in the amount of \$100 million.
+Following the consolidation of the existing \$30 million Macquarie finance facility, this would have provided an additional \$70 million in new funds for the construction of the Ollachea Gold Mine.
+However, with the initial capital cost to build the Ollachea Mine estimated at \$164.7 million, the Company decided not to execute the commitment letter until it could identify a source for the balance of the funding required to build the mine.
+The Company extended maturity of the existing \$30 million Macquarie finance facility to 30 June 2015, paid an upfront fee of \$1,500,000 and issued to Macquarie Bank 26,000,000 options with an exercise price of \$0.176.
+18,786,525 options previously issued to Macquarie Bank were cancelled upon the issuance of the new options.

-Also on 30 June 2014, the Company announced that the Peruvian Ministry of Mines and Energy had granted the Construction Permit to build the Ollachea Gold Mine.
-Following the approval of the Environmental and Social Impact Assessment in 2013, the Construction Permit was the final major government approval required to commence construction.
+At the end of June 2014, the Peruvian Ministry of Mines and Energy issued a permit for the construction of the Ollachea Gold Mine.
+This was the final major government approval required to commence construction.